pauliamgiant/sounds-of-scala/DEVELOPING.md

     sbt:sounds-of-scala> f

-This will start the build process and you should see the following output:
+This will start the build process, and you should see the following output:

         [info] Fast optimizing /home/<YOUR_HOME_AND_PATH>/sounds-of-scala/target/scala-3.1.0-RC1/sounds-of-scala-fastopt.js
         [success] Total time: 1 s, completed 23 Mar 2024, 08:10:04